Guidance

 21.)
 Criminal record (unspent) and employment history checks can be conducted after NSV applications are initiated, however organisations shall complete them prior to NSV clearance being granted.

 22.)
 Organisations shall confirm to UKSV as part of the NSV initiating process whether partial or full BPSS checks have been completed.
-If an NSV application is initiated with partial BPSS checks completed, as per the paragraph above, the decision maker must be assured full BPSS checks have been completed prior to granting NSV clearance.
+If an NSV application is initiated with partial BPSS checks completed, as per paragraph 21, the decision maker must be assured full BPSS checks have been completed prior to granting NSV clearance.

 2.6 Previous History of Fraud Against Government